|For the most updated downloadable pdf version click here!

 Supports study operations and participants.
 Attend and assist in conduct of formative work and focus groups to develop study interventions.
 Assist in developing study materials, including recruitment and educational materials.
 Assist in the development of research protocols, data collection methods protocols and strategies for data management.

-03/2018 to present: Consult on CAB for DSHB Trans Women and HIV Study
+2018: Consult on CAB for DSHB Trans Women and HIV Study

 Seattle King County Public Health